fossi-foundation/fossi-foundation.github.io/sponsoring.md

 title: "Sponsoring FOSSi Foundation"
 ---

-The Free and Open Source Silicon (FOSSi) Foundation fosters open source semiconductor design​.
-The Foundation is working toward a mature open source digital design ecosystem, the benefits of which include faster time to market with better tested, open semiconductor designs and ultimately cheaper and more secure electronics.
+The Free and Open Source Silicon (FOSSi) Foundation fosters free and open source semiconductor design​.
+The Foundation is working toward a mature free and open source digital design ecosystem, the benefits of which include faster time to market with better tested, free and open semiconductor designs and ultimately cheaper and more secure electronics.

-Inspired by the success of open source software, the FOSSi Foundation will help bring about IP and tools of comparable quality to proprietary offerings, and which are developed according to an open source model by a highly collaborative and inclusive community.
+Inspired by the success of free and open source software, the FOSSi Foundation will help bring about IP and tools of comparable quality to proprietary offerings, and which are developed according to an open source model by a highly collaborative and inclusive community.